-If you intend to approve human remains for cremation, you must be appointed as a medical referee for this purpose.
-The remains of a deceased person can only be cremated in Western Australia if a permit to cremate has been issued by an appointed medical referee.
+You will need to be appointed as a medical referee if you intend to approve human remains for cremation.
+The remains of a deceased person can only be cremated if a permit to cremate has been issued by an appointed medical referee.

 The role of a medical referee is to scrutinise the available information on the circumstances leading to death.
 A referee must:

 - be certain that the deceased has died from natural circumstances